Henry George Ward: Colonial administrator

-In May 1849 Ward was appointed Lord High Commissioner to the Ionian Islands, a post he held to 1855.
+In May 1849 Ward was appointed Lord High Commissioner to the Ionian Islands, a post he held until 1855.
 The islands were then under the protection of the British Crown.
 He arrived at Corfu on 2 June 1849, found the local assembly unworkable and prorogued it.
-On 1 August 1849 he proclaimed an amnesty to those who had taken part in the rebellion in Cephalonia against his predecessor, Lord Seaton.
-By the end of August there was a fresh insurgency; he went to Cephalonia, and suppressed it by October.
+On 1 August 1849, he proclaimed an amnesty to those who had taken part in the rebellion in Cephalonia against his predecessor, Lord Seaton.
+By the end of August, there was a fresh insurgency; he went to Cephalonia, and suppressed it by October, using a large number of hangings and floggings.
 His actions were criticised in the House of Commons.
-The rest of his time was more peaceful, but Ward used his prerogative powers freely to banish newspaper editors of papers and members of the assembly.
+The rest of his time was more peaceful, but Ward used his prerogative powers to freely banish newspaper editors of papers and members of the assembly.
 He left on 13 April 1855.

 Ward on 11 May 1855 became governor of Ceylon.
 His first speech, that year, dealt with railways; he developed also economic policy on communications and telegraphy, and immigrant labour.
 He also consolidated the public administration.
 On the outbreak of the Indian rebellion of 1857 he despatched all the European troops in the colony to Bengal.